MiroMindAI/MiroThinker/README.md

 > </div>

 > [!WARNING]
 > To reduce evaluation costs, starting from September 10 we replaced the tool for scraping websites from Serper to Jina.
-This change may cause a slight decrease in benchmark scores for the already released versions v0.1 and v0.2.
+This may cause a slight decrease in benchmark scores for MiroThinker v0.1 and v0.2 models.
 If you wish to better reproduce the previously reported performance, please switch to the v0.2 branch.

 ### MiroThinker-v0.2